Why Therapy Hasn’t Worked for You Before (And What Might Actually Help)

 When Expectations Are Set Too High or Too Low

 Sometimes therapy hasn’t worked because expectations were mismatched from the beginning.
-Some people enter hoping for rapid relief, only to feel discouraged when change unfolds slowly.
-Others expect therapy to be passive, something that happens to them rather than with them.
+Some people enter hoping for rapid relief, only to feel discouraged when change unfolds more slowly.
+Others expect therapy to be passive—something that happens to them rather than something they actively participate in.

 There is also the opposite problem.
 Expectations can be set too low.
-People may settle for incremental improvement without realizing that deeper change is possible, or that the work could move beyond coping into something more reorganizing.
+People may settle for incremental improvement without realizing that deeper change is possible, or that therapy can move beyond coping into something more reorganizing.

 Without a shared understanding of what therapy is trying to accomplish, effort can be misdirected on both sides.